-Use insights in Power BI Desktop (Preview)
+Use insights in Power BI Desktop to explain increases and decreases seen in visuals (Preview)

 The insights feature is contextual, and is based on the immediately previous data point - such as the previous bar, or column.